 If you have been injured in a Georgia DUI car crash, your Atlanta DUI injury attorney will obtain the results of the police report and the at-fault driver's blood alcohol tests in order to support your injury claim.

 Learn what you should do to protect your rights after a DUI car crash.
-Contact The Law Offices of Shane Smith to request a free copy of Atlanta DUI Injury Lawyer Shane Smith's book "I Was Hit By A Drunk Driver.
+Contact Shane Smith Law to request a free copy of Atlanta DUI Injury Lawyer Shane Smith's book "I Was Hit By A Drunk Driver.
 What Do I Do Next?"